The Galaxy Railways: Crossroads to Eternity

 In 2006 a sequel series, The Galaxy Railways: Crossroads to Eternity (銀河鉄道物語 ～永遠への分岐点～, Ginga Tetsudō Monogatari ~Eien e no Bunkiten~) began broadcasting in Japan for a 26-episode run.
 Of those 26, only 24 episodes were broadcast on television, with the final two released only on DVD.

 The series picks up after roughly one year had passed after the first season.
 Manabu is on his home planet Tabito, on vacation.
 Meanwhile, Sirius Platoon has an intern sitting in to observe and learn the ropes, Killian Black (the foster son of Mr. Conductor from Galaxy Express 999, as seen in "A Letter from the Abandoned Planet").
 An express train fell into a dimensional fault line and became a runaway.
 The train reemerges into Tabito's orbit and is on a collision course with the planet at express speed.
-Manabu who caught wind of the situation "borrows" a maintenance locomotive to rescue the passenger, and also save his home planet from destruction.
+Manabu who caught wind of the situation "borrows" a maintenance locomotive to rescue the passengers, and also save his home planet from destruction.
 He then couples up to the runaway train before making his way to the lead locomotive, assuring the passenger of the situation along the way.
 Just as Big One arrives, after Killian had pinpointed where the missing train would reemerge, Manabu uncouples the locomotive from the train, so that the passenger cars could be safely secured.
 He then tries to stop the locomotive manually, but is unable to disable its autopilot system.
 Just as it is about to enter Tabito's atmosphere, Captain Bulge fires Big One's main cannons at the runaway locomotive, successfully deflecting its course, stopping it.
 After being rescued, unharmed, Manabu rejoins his crew and he returns to Planet Destiny.
 There is a new Platoon formed while Manabu was away, to replace Vega Platoon after they sacrificed themselves and their train, Iron Burger, during the Alfort invasion.
 They go by the name Cepheus Platoon, and it is led by Capitan Guy Lawrence, who served with Captain Bulge under Capitan Yuuki, Manabu's father and former captain of Big One.
 They seem uptight and serious and is partially teaming up with Sirius Platoon just once.

 After several filler episodes, some developments take place in the series: